The Partnerships' Core Member Institutions:

 Lynette de Silva

-Oregon State University is a land grant, sea grant, and space grant institution mandated to provide applied research leadership for the State of Oregon, the United States, and the international community in the areas of natural resources management and policy.
+Oregon State University (OSU) is a land grant, sea grant, and space grant institution mandated to provide applied research leadership for the State of Oregon, the United States, and the international community in the areas of natural resources management and policy.
 OSU's Department of Geosciences is home to the Transboundary Freshwater Dispute Database (TFDD).
-The Transboundary Freshwater Dispute Database, a project of the Oregon State University Department of Geosciences, works in collaboration with the Northwest Alliance for Computational Science and Engineering.
-The Database currently includes: a digital map of the world's 263 international watersheds; a searchable compilation over 400 water-related treaties and 49 US compacts, along with the full text of each; an annotated bibliography of the state of the art of water conflict resolution, including approximately 1,000 entries; negotiating notes (primary or secondary) from fourteen detailed case-studies of water conflict resolution; a comprehensive news file of all reported cases of international water-related disputes and dispute resolution (1948-2000); and descriptions of indigenous/traditional methods of water dispute resolution.
+The TFDD is used to aid in the assessment of the process of water conflict prevention and resolution.
+This project was developed in collaboration with the Northwest Alliance for Computational Science and Engineering.
+The TFDD currently includes: a digital map of the world’s international watersheds; a searchable compilation of nearly 450 international freshwater agreements and 39 US interstate compacts, along with the full text of each; an annotated bibliography of the state of the art of water conflict resolution, including approximately 1,000 entries; negotiating notes (primary or secondary) from fourteen detailed case-studies of water conflict resolution; a comprehensive news file of all reported cases of international water-related disputes and dispute resolution (1948-2005); and descriptions of indigenous/traditional methods of water dispute resolution.

 OSU's broad range of technical and education expertise in the fields of coastal and water resources management comes from several colleges and departments across campus.
 Campus based centers such as the Water & Watershed Initiative and Water Degree Programs, the Watershed Stewardship Education Program, and the Pond Dynamics/Aquaculture Collaborative Research Support Program (CRSP) are also sources of technical, educational, and programmatic expertise related to Water Resources Management.